Alpha17-2/my_syllabus/README.md

 ## Contribute
 1. Fork the the project
 2. Make required changes and commit (git commit -am 'Add some feature')
-3. Push to the branch (git push origin my-new-feature)
+3. Push to the main branch
 4. Create new Pull Request